muthamikennedy001/muthamikennedy001/README.md

 - 👋 Hi, I’m @muthamikennedy001
 - 👀 I’m interested in App and Backend Development
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Kotlin, React and Node Js
 - 💞️ I’m looking to collaborate on Android App Projects
 - 📫 How to reach me muthamikennedy0@gmail.com